 |

-| Lock-a-Draw Details | Using a Shooting Stick | Disabled Bowhunting | Sales Page |
+Lock-a-Draw Details | Using a Shooting Stick | Disabled Bowhunting | Sales Page |

-The Lock-a-Draw Details The Lock-a-Draw is made entirely of black anodized aluminum and stainless steel.
+The Lock-a-Draw Draw Keep Details The Lock-a-Draw draw keep is made entirely of black anodized aluminum and stainless steel.
 All the moving parts are stainless steel for durability and corrosion resistance.
 It comes with a special bow mounted quiver that holds the Lock-a-Draw as well as arrows.
 Different rods are supplied to fit right and left hand bows.
 The picture shows the four pieces that make up the Lock-a-Draw and quiver package.

 Lock-a-Draw Components |